leomao/pika-vim/README.md

 ```
 Use your favorite key to substitute `,`.

-To add more plugin via vim-plug, create a file named `plugin.vim` in `custom`
+To add more plugins via vim-plug, create a file named `plugin.vim` in `custom`
 and add something like following:
 ```vim
 Plug 'derekwyatt/vim-scala', { 'for': 'scala' }